mike99mac/nagios-doc/README.md

 ## Prepare the server
 To prepare for installations of Apache and Nagios, perform the following steps.

-- Install Ubuntu Desktop 22.04 on the platform of your choice.
+- Install a Linux on the platform of your choice.
+This document was written using Ubuntu Desktop 22.04
 - Open a terminal session.
-- Refresh the system:
+- Upgrade the system:

 ```
 sudo apt update